Jeff Couturier - Senior Design Engineer / Full-stack Developer

 Why is this better?

-Animating display: none
+Example: Animating display: none

 Until now you couldn't really transition the display property.
 If you changed a class from display: none to display: block, the transition would fail because display is not a property that can be animated.